Yorkshire cycling website

 The Nidderdale Greenway is a cycleway that runs from Harrogate to Ripley, a distance of about 4 miles.
 It has been extended along Hollybank Lane, and may eventually go as far as Pateley Bridge.
 It follows the route of a dismantled railway (the Leeds to Northallerton railway, which closed in 1969), so it's largely flat.
 It officially opened on 25th May 2013.

-The route is shared by cyclists, walkers (including dog walkers), and joggers.
+The route is shared by cyclists, walkers (including dog walkers), joggers, and horse riders.
 Signs ask cyclists to use their bells when necessary, to slow down when passing walkers, and to be particularly careful of dogs, which do not have road/bike sense.
 Walkers are asked not to block the path, and to keep their dogs under control.
 The route is well-used by cyclists and walkers, and it is possible to share without too much hardship.
 It would a great shame to exclude either group from this nice route.
 So whether you're walking or cycling, it's important to be considerate to other Greenway users, and polite and friendly.

 The Greenway is definitely suitable for children and less confident cyclists.
 It's a good place to learn to ride a bike away from traffic.